RajeevAtla/SuperconGAN/README.md

 # SuperconGAN

 A program to create a GAN using superconductivity data.
-It was inspired by and is based off of the CTGAN library for generated GANs for tabular datasets.
+It was inspired by and is based off of the CTGAN library for generating GANs for tabular datasets.

 ## Individual Parts